lansoyyy/lansoyyy/README.md

 # 👋 Lance Olana
-### A 23-year-old self-taught Software Developer and Computer Engineering student from the Philippines
+### A 23-year-old self-taught Software Developer from the Philippines

 ---